 Susan has been active in the women’s movement for decades as a chair of multiple committees and as President of the Westchester Women’s Bar Association, and as Vice President of the Women’s Bar Association of the State of New York.
 She is a recipient of the Joseph F. Gagliardi Award for Excellence, given to a non-judicial employee of the Unified Court System in the Ninth Judicial District for “distinguished service, devotion to duty and the administration of justice, and for outstanding service to the public.”
 She is a recipient of the Marilyn Menge Award for Service, given to a member of the Women’s Bar Association of the State of New York for “valuable and significant contributions to a chapter or to the statewide organization.”

-For the past eighteen years, she has been the Archive and Historian Chair for the WWBA, which includes providing a monthly interview in its newsletter of judges and lawyers, and as Co-Chair of the Domestic Violence Committee of WBASNY.
+For the past twenty years, she has been the Archive and Historian Chair for the WWBA, which includes providing a monthly interview in its newsletter of judges and lawyers, and as Co-Chair of the Domestic Violence Committee of WBASNY.
 As a writer, she has a strong desire to provide the public with information about interesting people’s lives who give us hope, and to identify areas where the law could be used to provide justice to those in need.

-She also served as Executive Director of Pace Women’s Justice Center, whose mission is to eradicate domestic violence and to further the legal rights of women, children and the elderly through the skillful and innovative use of the law.
+She served as Executive Director of Pace Women’s Justice Center, whose mission is to eradicate domestic violence and to further the legal rights of women, children and the elderly through the skillful and innovative use of the law.
 She was a Director of the New York State Parent Education and Awareness Program, which was designed to help separating or divorcing parents better understand the effects of their breakup on their children and to give them information and ideas about how to make the new family situation easier and more livable for themselves and their children.
 She worked on special projects for the New York State Office of Court Administration.
-She also served as a lawyer for children, a court attorney to a judge, and as a prosecutor and a grants administrator.
+Susan also served as a lawyer for children, a court attorney to a judge, and as a prosecutor and a grants administrator.